ubuntu/yaru/src/README.md

  - [fullcolor](./fullcolor) contains the source files and render scripts for all full-color icons.
  - [symbolic](./symbolic) contains the source files and render scripts for all symbolic icons.
  - [cursors](./cursors) contains the source files and render scripts for the cursor theme.
+ - [symlinks](./symlinks) contains the data lits and generation scripts to create symbolic links the icon theme.

 ## Resources